NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Medium power instead of weak
     - Plus on hit instead of minus for both moves
 - JB
+    - Damage increased from 28 to 32
-    - Does chip damage and does 4 more damage
+    - Does chip damage
     - Has a more steep angle
 - JA
+    - Damage for snake hits increased from 3 to 4 (hit count can vary a lot depending on position, but 8 hits of jA does 23 damage total)
+    - Snakes adjusted to do chip damage and lift
     - Momentum applies sooner
-    - Snakes adjusted to do chip damage and lift
-    - Snake hits do 4 damage up from 3 damage (hit count can vary a lot depending on position, but 8 hits of jA does 23 damage total)
 - JY
     - Victim subbable timing made to match Tsunade
     - Is no longer sub unsafe on hit